[HISTORY: Adopted by the Borough Council of the Borough of Middletown 12-17-2013 by Ord. No. 1299. Amendments noted where applicable.]

 In accordance with Section 7512 of Act 323, which mandates that such "local organization shall be deemed an agency, board or commission of the political subdivision," the Middletown Emergency Management Agency shall be subject to all of the laws governing the making of contracts or purchases, the employment of persons or the incurring of financial obligations which apply to the Borough of Middletown.

-The emergency preparedness plan of the Mayor, to which much thought has been given in consultations with and by members and committees of the Borough Council and other concerned citizens, is hereby recognized as the current plan of the Middletown Emergency Management Agency.
-It is found to be and is approved as an appropriate implementation of the requirement set forth in the Emergency Management Services Code (i.e., in Section 7503 of Act 323) that "Each political subdivision shall ... prepare, maintain and keep current a disaster emergency management plan."
+The Emergency Operations Plan (EOP) of the Borough of Middletown, to which much thought has been given in consultations with and by members and committees of the Borough Council and other concerned citizens, is hereby recognized as the current plan of the Middletown Emergency Management Agency.
+It is found to be and is approved as an appropriate implementation of the requirement set forth in the Emergency Management Services Code (i.e., in Section 7503 of Act 323) that "Each political subdivision shall . . . prepare, maintain and keep current a disaster emergency management plan."

-Any person (used in the broadest sense, and including any corporation) violating any emergency preparedness plan or any plan, program or regulation adopted and promulgated by the Middletown Emergency Management Agency or interfering (after notice and warning) with activities or personnel or procedures authorized by the Middletown Emergency Management Agency, by Middletown's Coordinator of Emergency Management or by the Mayor pursuant to the Emergency Management Services Code or this chapter of the Code of the Borough of Middletown, or any amendments thereto, shall, upon conviction thereof before the District Justice, be sentenced to pay a fine of not less than $100 and not more than $1,000 and to pay the costs of prosecution and, upon refusal to pay such fine and costs, to be imprisoned in the jail of Dauphin County for a period not exceeding 30 days.
+Any person (used in the broadest sense, and including any corporation) violating any emergency operations plan or any plan, program or regulation adopted and promulgated by the Middletown Emergency Management Agency or interfering (after notice and warning) with activities or personnel or procedures authorized by the Director of Crisis Management, the Middletown Emergency Management Agency, by Middletown's Coordinator of Emergency Management or by the Borough Council pursuant to the Emergency Management Services Code or this chapter of the Code of the Borough of Middletown, or any amendments thereto, shall, upon conviction thereof before the District Justice, be sentenced to pay a fine of not less than $100 and not more than $1,000 and to pay the costs of prosecution and, upon refusal to pay such fine and costs, to be imprisoned in the jail of Dauphin County for a period not exceeding 30 days.